shai-amar/java-data-structures/README.md

 # java-data-structures
-This repository implement various data structures and algorithms for general use
+This repository implement various data structures, algorithms and search techniques for general use

 ## Linked list
 ### Singly linked list